Reference

 creating local variables and setting up the job that will be done by

-code.
+the loop code.
 The latter is an expression that will be run at each

 timer expiry.